seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

 13. Once the deployment completed, please select **Go to Resource**.

-### Clean up resources

->**Please do not delete resources you deployed in this lab.
-You will reference them in the next lab of this module.**

 ### Review

-In this lab, you have:

-+ Deployed an Azure SQL database.
+In this lab, you have deployed an Azure SQL database.